IBM/cloud-pak-cli/doc/case_cmd.md

 OPTIONS:
    --case value, -c value       The local path or URL containing the CASE file to parse --outputdir value, -o value  The output directory to which the CASE resources will be placed.
 The output directory will be created if it does not exist
-   --tolerance value, -t value  tolerance levels for validating the CASE
+   --tolerance value, -t value  The tolerance level for validating the CASE
                                  0 - maximum validation
                                  1 - reduced validation
                                  (default: 0)